 This is another complex and difficult Commandment to follow.
 I interpret this to mean that one should not lie at any time, about anything, unless it is to preserve your life or property.
 In other words, this Ninth Commandment is about integrity with your speech and your thoughts.

 All the Commandments are sacred, but this one is very special because your words are deeds.
 Your words and your deeds should match up perfectly every day.
 If they do not, you are bearing false witness and violating this Commandment.

 In other words, this Commandment does not just mean one shall not give false testimony in a court of law.
 It means much, much more.
 For example, it means one must not:

 a.
 Spread false rumors.

 b.
-Lie or exaggerate to make a point, ever.
+Lie or exaggerate to make a point.

 c.
 Cover up or obscure the truth by telling half-truths or omitting important information.

 d.
 Advertise falsely, which is extremely common.
 For example, an ad may feature a lovely young, scantily clothed lady who has no interest at all in the product or service, but is just being paid to look pretty and sexy.
 This is just a subtle way of lying to consumers.